rowenhama/gitSession/README.md

     -> Never commit to Master or make a Pull Request without express permission from project lead

-    -> Make all your branches from the staging branch and only make a Pull Request when you are satisfied with your own working branchCommit code to your working branch every 30 mins or at logical points whichever comes first
+    -> Make all your branches from the staging branch and only make a Pull Request when you are satisfied with your own working branch

+    -> Commit code to your working branch every 30 mins or at logical points whichever comes first

     -> Before making a PR to Staging Branch, pull in any changes from Staging into your working branch and resolve conflicts if any

 CODING STYLE